OtaTran241/NLP_Toolkit/README.md

 - **Stemming**:
   - Extract the base form of a word, helping reduce vocabulary size in NLP tasks.

+- **Remove Special Characters and Remove Stop Words**:
+  - Remove special characters (special_characters.txt) or remove stop words (stop_words.txt) from text data.

 - **Dictionary-Based Encoding**:
   - Provides an efficient `Tokenizer` class for encoding and decoding text into/from IDs, with robust handling of unknown words (`<UNK>`).

+- **Thread Pooling**
+  - The `ThreadPool` class is allows you to manage a collection of worker threads that can execute tasks concurrently.
+The pool of threads can handle multiple tasks by dispatching them to threads from the pool, which helps avoid the overhead of frequently creating and destroying threads.
+    - **Concurrent task execution**: Tasks are distributed across multiple worker threads, making it easy to execute multiple operations concurrently.
+    - **Task queuing**: Tasks can be enqueued and will be executed as soon as a worker thread is available.
+    - **Graceful shutdown**: The thread pool can be stopped cleanly, ensuring all pending tasks are completed before termination.
+    - **Return values**: Supports tasks that return values, using `std::future` to obtain the result of a task when it completes.

 - **Demo of Multi-Processing**:
   - In the `main` function, we demonstrate how various functionalities of the toolkit are tested in parallel using multi-threading.
 The multi-threading is used to run tests on functions like tokenization, bag-of-words, n-grams, normalization, embeddings, and stemming in parallel, without blocking the execution.